You want to speak English well, with ease and confidently.

 It’s for adult learners who are at intermediate level in English or higher.

 You can follow her on Instagram @theheartofenglish.ca and on LinkedIn: https://www.linkedin.com/company/the-heart-of-english

-You can also check out my fluency programme YES to Fluency.
-A community-based programme for learners with intermediate level and above to improve fluency.
+You can also check out my monthly membership programme YES to Fluency a community-based membership programme for learners with intermediate level and above to improve fluency.